leggedrobotics/RaiSimUnity/README.md

     - You can get Unity Editor for Linux from [Unity Hub for Linux](https://forum.unity.com/threads/unity-hub-v2-0-0-release.677485/?_ga=2.133515342.19804957.1574080929-125858921.1570536365)
     - Once you open the project, [UnityMeshImporter - com.donghok.meshimporter](https://github.com/eastskykang/UnityMeshImporter) is imported automatically.
 4. Write or edit Unity project with Unity Editor and your code editor
     - We strongly recommend to use JetBrain's Rider IDE and Unity Rider Editor package >= 1.1.2 for programming or debugging.
-See [Wiki doc](https://github.com/leggedrobotics/raisimUnity/wiki/Unity-with-Rider) for more details.
+See [this](https://github.com/leggedrobotics/RaiSimUnity/wiki/developing#rider-ide-optional) for more details.

 #### Contribution guideline